Managing the Upload API as a Streaming Source

 - Access the Linux prompt and log into your Zoomdata Server (via Secure Shell or SSH).

 - Stop the Zoomdata Server.

-- Use the following command to access and open the properties file:
+- Navigate to and open the properties file:

 If you are not logged in as a root user, then you to need to enter

 sudo vi /etc/zoomdata/zoomdata.propertiesin order to create the file.

 - If the file does not exist, this command creates it.